adamgf/react-native-opencv3/README.md

 </CvInvokeGroup>
 ```

-In this example invokeGroup0 executes two functions on CvCamera and invokeGroup1 executes two different functions on CvCamera.
+In this example `invokeGroup0` executes two functions on CvCamera and `invokeGroup1` executes two different functions on CvCamera.
 The data from the two invoke groups is returned to the `onPayload` method as two distinct arrays but both are part of the *payload* value sent to the callback.

 ## RNCv

-`RNCv` is a React Native component that allows asynchronous interaction with OpenCV.
-Typically RNCv will be used to convert a source image into a Mat via the `RNCV.imageToMat` function, performing any kind of operations on the Mat and then converting the Mat back to an image via the `RNCV.matToImage` function.
+`RNCv` is a React Native component that permits asynchronous interaction with OpenCV.
+Typically RNCv will be used to convert a source image into a Mat via the `RNCV.imageToMat` function, performing any kind of operations on the Mat using `RNCV.invokeMethod` and then converting the Mat back to an image via the `RNCV.matToImage` function.
 To see how this is used in action check out the HoughCircles2 sample app.
-HoughCircles2 also demonstrates how to use RNCv to modify a source image without using CvInvokes which are not possible with arbitrary data such as locations of circles.
+HoughCircles2 also demonstrates how to use RNCv to modify a source image without using CvInvokes which may not be possible with arbitrary data such as locations of circles.

 Example usage in asynchronous function:
 ```javascript